Water Bodies of Argentina

 Laguna Brava: Laguna Brava is a salt lake lo the La Rioja Province of Argentina.
 It is the highest lake in Argentina, at an elevation of 4,300 m (14,100 ft).

 Laguna del Diamante: Laguna del Diamante is a lake located in Mendoza, Argentina.
-Its surface area is approximately 14 sq km (5.4 sq mi), one of the most extensive freshwater resources in the province.
+Its surface area is approximately 14 sq km (5.4 sq mi), and it has one of the province's most extensive freshwater resources.
 Nearby is the Maipo volcano, which is on the border with Chile.

 Lake Argentino: Lake Argentino is the largest freshwater lake in Argentina.
-It is located in Santa Cruz Province, within the Patagonia region of the country and is part of the Los Glaciares National Park.
+It is located in Santa Cruz Province, within the Patagonia region, and is part of the Los Glaciares National Park.

 Lake Buenos Aires: Lake Buenos Aires is the second-largest lake in Argentina and is shared with Chile.
 It is located on the Chile/Argentina border in the Patagonia region of the country.
 It is known as General Carrera Lake in Chile.